 The MDAs professional development program and MiPDM certificate is open to selected persons who are involved in a profession related to downtown development.
 Applicants must be a current member, employed by a member organization, or join the MDA.
 Not yet employed in the field?
 Membership to the MDA for individuals or students is affordably priced at $100/$50 annually.

 The non-refundable application fee for the program is just $200.
-The coursework will be incorporated into the MDA’s workshops and conferences.
-Participants will be expected to register for workshops or conferences at normal registration fees.
+The coursework will be incorporated into the MDAs workshops, conferences and webinars.
+Participants will be expected to register for workshops, conferences and webinars at normal registration fees.

 Applications for new participants are accepted annually in January.
-Applications are due Friday, January 10, 2020 to firstname.lastname@example.org.
+Applications are due Friday, January 7, 2022 to firstname.lastname@example.org.
 The Professional Development Committee will review all applications and approve or deny acceptance, along with any subjects that may be waived.
 Acceptance letters will be issued as soon as possible.
-Accepted applicants will be required to attend a complimentary orientation to be held on Wednesday, March 11, at the Michigan Municipal League building, 208 North Capitol Avenue, Lansing, MI.
-(The orientation will be held in the afternoon.
-A specific time will be posted shortly).
 The applicant will be responsible for self-monitoring progress through the program with support from MDA staff.

-The program consists of two tiers of training to be conducted during breakout sessions at MDA workshops and conferences.
-There are thirteen areas of proficiency to meet.
+The program consists of two tiers of training to be conducted during breakout sessions at MDA workshops, conferences or webinars*.
+There are fifteen areas of proficiency to meet.
 Applicants with bona fide experience in an area of proficiency may request a waiver at the time of application.

 Please contact the MDA at 248-838-9711 for further information.